TOUCH UP MATERIAL FOR WOOD FRAMES

 Basically the method is applying it to the edge of the damaged area, then immediately after applying the material have a dry or slightly moist rag ready to go over the touched up area to eliminate any excess material.
 You want to ink only on the damaged edge and not on the surface of the frame, next to the touched up area.
 This method will ensure the color does not blend into the paint on the surface of the frame and leave a different shade of color.

-Also, if you are joining wedged frames, we would suggest using these materials for darkening the inside of the mitered edges before you assemble the frame.
+If you are joining wedged frames, we would suggest using these marker materials for darkening the inside of the mitered edges before you assemble the frame.
 This will eliminate and raw wood from the inside of the miter to show if the face or sides are not quite joined perfectly.